Rahulbashyal/Rahulbashyal/README.md

 </p>

 ## 🚀 About Me
 I bridge the gap between **logical backend architecture** and **minimalist frontend design**.
-Currently deep-diving into the Laravel ecosystem and Linux server management.
-When I'm not writing clean PHP, I'm capturing the world through a camera lens.
+Currently mastering PHP and Laravel.
+When I'm not writing code, I'm capturing the world through a camera lens.

 ---